Banking Union rattles non-euro zone members

 By Claire Davenport

-STRASBOURG, France An EU proposal to give the European Central Bank (ECB) powers to oversee euro zone banks received negative responses from some non-euro zone governments on Wednesday because of concerns that the new rules could weaken their banks.
+STRASBOURG, France, Sept 12 An EU proposal to give the European Central Bank (ECB) powers to oversee euro zone banks received negative responses from some non-euro zone governments on Wednesday because of concerns that the new rules could weaken their banks.

 The European Commission announced plans to give the ECB primary responsibility for overseeing the euro zone's 6,000 banks, and encouraged the broader European Union to participate in the regime.